Strong Executive Function Skills Are Crucial to College SuccessLori Bender

 Your student can make an appointment with a peer or professional tutor to receive help with a specific course or subject area.
 There may also be workshops to help with time management and study skills.

 Study groups provide encouragement and help students stay accountable.
-Sometimes a classmate can explain something in a way that makes more sense than the lecture notes, and the moral support found in a team effort is also worth a lot.
+Sometimes a classmate can explain something in a way that makes more sense than the lecture notes.
+Plus, the moral support found in a team effort is worth a lot.